Wahiduddin Khan: Islam an ideology of peace

-Hudaybiya Model: Peace, Not Justice
+Hudaybiya Model: peace, not justice

 In his book The Prophet of Peace, Khan writes that the greatest fallacy entertained by people of a militant cast of minds is that they think true peace is accompanied by justice.
-Khan objects to the mentality of “peace without justice is no peace at all.”

-Khan says that the life of the Prophet of Islam provides a telling example of this wisdom.

-Khan argues that the Hudaybiya treaty was a biased and unjust peace treaty based on it it’s terms.
-However, the Prophet of Islam (Muhammad) considered it due to a 10-year no-war pact.
+Khan objects to the mentality of "peace without justice is no peace at all."
+Khan says that the life of the Islamic prophet Muhammad provides a telling example of this wisdom.
+Khan argues that the Hudaybiya treaty was a biased and unjust peace treaty based on its terms.
+However, Muhammad considered it due to a 10-year no-war pact.
 It took the form of a written pledge from his opponents that they would not initiate any hostilities against him and that they would let him and his followers live in peace in Madinah.
-According to Khan, the acceptance of the Hudaybiyah treaty resulted into the success of the Prophet’s mission.
+According to Khan, the acceptance of the Hudaybiyah treaty resulted into the success of Muhammad's mission.
 Khan writes that justice can only be within discussion after peace is exercised.
-He writes, “Asking for justice before peace is like placing the cart before the horse.”
+He writes, "Asking for justice before peace is like placing the cart before the horse."

-Islam and Politics
+Islam and politics

 Khan disagrees with many of Jamal al-Din al-Afghani ideas.
 Khan argues that al-Afghani made the notion of a political revolution into a religious duty, a binding obligation, like prayers and fasting.
 Discrediting the religious credentials of political Islam, Khan writes: "The movement was the result of anti-Western rather than pro-Islam feelings."

-Refuting Political Interpretation of Islam
+Refuting political interpretation of Islam

-In time Wahiduddin emerged as a critic of Maududi's Islamist ideas, which he saw as reactionary rather than authentically Islamic.
-From Khan's perspective, Maududi was treating politics as the center of Islamic activity, when tawhid (the oneness of God) is the actual heart of Islam, and the call to tawhid (Dawah) should be the center of all Islamic activity.
+In time Wahiduddin emerged as a critic of Abul A'la Maududi's Islamist ideas, which he saw as reactionary rather than authentically Islamic.
+From Khan's perspective, Maududi was treating politics as the center of Islamic activity, when tawhid (the oneness of God) is the actual heart of Islam, and the call to tawhid through dawah should be the center of all Islamic activity.
 His concern has been to demolish the political interpretation of Islam.

-He claims that communal Muslim beliefs and practices are in opposition to authentic Islam by citing the Quran as saying that God "is the Lord of the Worlds" and that the Prophet Muhammad is "a mercy to all mankind."
-Khan's position is that these Quranic references show that God and the Prophet Muhammad are not significant for Muslims only.
+He claims that communal Muslim beliefs and practices are in opposition to authentic Islam by citing the Quran as saying that God "is the Lord of the Worlds" (rab il-aalimeen) and that Muhammad is "a mercy to all mankind" (rahmat ul-aalimeen).
+Khan's position is that these Quranic references show that God and Muhammad are not significant for Muslims only.
 Hence, looking for the benefit of the Muslim community both in general and specifically through the building of an Islamic state is not the message of the Quran.
-Instead, the Quranic message and the example of the Prophet Muhammad are for everybody and belong to everyone, not only to the Muslims.
+Instead, the Quranic message and the example of Muhammad are for everybody and belong to everyone, not only to the Muslims.